 - 1. No bare shoulders or midriff. - 2.
 No shirts advertising alcohol or tobacco products. - 3.
 No shirts with vulgar language or messages. - 4.
 Shorts must have at least a 7inch inseam (or 3" above kneecap). - 5.
-No Yoga pants, biker shorts or leggings. - 6.
-Skirts no shorter than 2 inches above the kneecap. - 7.
-Shirts must fully cover/meet top of pants at all times, even while bending or reaching. - 8.
+No Yoga pants, biker shorts or leggings are allowed, unless covered by shorts or skorts. - 6.
+Skirts/skorts no shorter than 3 inches above the kneecap.

+- 7. Shirts must fully cover/meet top of pants at all times, even while bending or reaching. - 8.
 No writing on seat of pants.